zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 encapsulates [LevelDB](http://code.google.com/p/leveldb/), an open source on-disk key-value store written by Google Fellows Jeffrey Dean and Sanjay Ghemawat.
-LevelDB is a relatively new entrant into the growing list of key/value database libraries but it has some very interesting qualities that we believe make it an ideal candidate for use in Riak.
+LevelDB is a relatively new entrant into the growing list of key/value database libraries but it has some very interesting qualities that have made it very versatile within Riak.
 LevelDB’s storage architecture is more like [BigTable’s](http://en.wikipedia.org/wiki/BigTable) memtable/sstable model than it is like either Bitcask or InnoDB.
 This design and implementation brings the possibility of a storage engine without Bitcask’s RAM limitation and without any of the drawbacks of InnoDB.

+Riak 1.2 introduced changes in elevelDB that allow users to tune levelDB performance for "large data" environments typical in Riak deployments.

 ### Strengths: